Deadlines and Penalties

 Asking HMRC to withdraw a return

-From 2010/11 onwards, if you consider that you do not need to submit a tax return, for example because all your income is taxed under PAYE, you can phone HMRC on 0300 200 3310 and ask for the tax return to be withdrawn.
+If you consider that you do not need to submit a tax return, for example because all your income is taxed under PAYE, you can phone HMRC on 0300 200 3310 and ask for the tax return to be withdrawn.
 If HMRC agrees, this will means that you no longer have to file a return and any penalties issued for missing the tax return filing deadline will be set aside.

 There is now a two year time-limit from the end of the tax year in which to ask HMRC to withdraw a tax return.